sequelize/sequelize/docs/migrations.md

 ```

 ### Running Seeds
 In last step you have create a seed file.
-Its still not committed to database.
+It's still not committed to database.
 To do that we need to run a simple command.

 ```bash
 $ node_modules/.bin/sequelize db:seed:all